What Is Marketing? A Better Definition (and Why It Matters)

 This isn’t about relationship-building in a sentimental sense.

-It’s grounded in science—specifically, in how memory, familiarity, and trust are formed that lead to preference, credibility, and choice.
+It's grounded in how memory, familiarity, and trust are formed in ways that eventually lead to preference, credibility, and choice.
+Durable brands are built the same way durable relationships are: through repeated, meaningful interaction over time.

 That’s why marketing, done right, is inherently audience-centric.